+At the airport we arrived tired, 2 kids, long line.
+The employee asked if we want insurance.
+We DECLINED it.
+Then he kept talking with me about upgrading the car as he marked the places to sign to decline stuff (like in 4 places).
 I signed fully trusting his marks and thinking that I can look it up later, just in case, but the copy that I got was just a printout not including my signatures.
 On the printout there is a lot of stuff: no way to know later where did you sign.

-Anyway I didn't think much at that time, not even as I returned the car and got he receipt (there was the aprox. the same amount I paid for the car and a balance of $0.0, so I thought this is the rental fee that I have already had paid.
+Anyway I didn't think much at that time, not even as I returned the car and got the receipt (there was the approx. the same amount I paid for the car and a balance of $0.0, so I thought this is the rental fee that I have already had paid.
 As I got home I saw that amount charged on my card.
-I thought that might be a double booking but no, it seemed that I was misleading to sign an insurance of $20 a day (that I already have and never needed and declined more than one time) So I ended up paying almost double for a compact rental: nice way to make profit scamming your customers.
+I thought that might be a double booking but no, it seemed that I was misleading to sign an insurance of $20 a day (that I already have and never needed and declined more than one time).
+So I ended up paying almost double for a compact rental: nice way to make profit scamming your customers.

 It turns out some other people complained about it and that this behaviour has method.
 They were rude to my complaints and stated that I should read carefully what I sign (true, but with a long line in your back you kind of trust them to put the x-es on the right place or at least not to talk to you like a waterfall as you sign).
 So if you book Alamo expect huge lines in the future!!!